StyraInc/vscode-styra/CONTRIBUTING.md

 - Merge that PR to main, then on main recreate the tag, e.g.:
   `git tag -a v1.2.0 -m "release 1.2.0"`
 - Push the new tag to github (example: `git push origin v1.2.0`)
+- Go to https://github.com/StyraInc/vscode-styra/releases and draft a new release (e.g. name here would be "V1.2.0").
 - Post notice of the release in the `#proj-link` channel.
 - Post notice of the release in the Styra Community Slack, `#vscode` channel.